nax3t/Attendapp-Project3-backend/README.md

-# angularrailsauth-backend
+# ionicrailsauth-backend
-Backend API for simple authentication using rails and angular
+Backend API for simple authentication using rails and ionic